ramz1121/Cororna-Stats-MVVM/README.md

-# Cororna-Stats-MVVM is the Android Application developed with Kotlin as programming language.
+# Cororna-Stats-MVVM is the Android Application developed with Kotlin.

 I have implemented MVVM architecture